By Dan Ambrose

 as the sink type.

-Before your log sink is created, Northflank will send a log line to your Loki instance to verify the credentials are correct.
+Before your log sink is created Northflank tries to send a log line to your Loki instance to verify the credentials are correct.
 This appears as a log line consisting of validating log sink credentials

 .